 Starting off our meal with a shot of Mezcal and worm salt (yes, salty worms) at 12pm on a Thursday, we knew our experience at Breddos was going to be an interesting one.
 Kicking things off with some crab and bone marrow nachos (yeah, that was our reaction, too) and some incredibly juicy prawns, we saw exactly where this was going… in a ruddy marvellous direction.

-The short rib tacos were absolutely incredible, as we mutually agreed over a subtle, silent nod across the table.
+The short rib tacos were absolutely incredible, as my colleague and I mutually agreed over a subtle, silent nod across the table.
 Admiring the ‘ode to the taco’ artwork plastered all over the walls, we proceeded to tuck into half an octopus, or “pulpo” as we ordered in our very best Spanish accents.
 Smothered–sorry, marinated–in soy and other tasty deliciousness (in other words, we forgot, we’re sorry), it was a delightful end to our slightier-boozier-than-intended lunchtime meal.

 Breddos Tacos are famed for being “the guys who started off as a lowly pop-up in a Hackney car park but are now well on their way to taco stardom”, or something like that.
 We can absolutely see why.